Lagesan/schoolent_prototype/README.md

 # Schoolent Prototype

-This is a prototype web application built using Flask.
-The application includes user authentication, chat functionality, and AI chat integration using the Spark API.
-Additionally, Socket.IO and Marked.js have been added to enhance real-time communication and markdown rendering.
+This is a prototype of Schoolent Web edition based on Flask.

 ## Features